 The CARES Act Emergency Relief Grant Fund provides federal emergency financial aid assistance to students for expenses related to the disruption of campus operations due to COVID-19 as stipulated by the Coronavirus Aid, Relief, and Economic Security (CARES) Act signed into law March 27, 2020.
-The CARES Act Emergency Relief Grant funding is on its way to LMU and is one-time funding divided between undergraduate, graduate, and professional students based on the percentage of enrollment.
+The CARES Act Emergency Relief Grant funding is one-time funding divided between undergraduate, graduate, and professional students based on the percentage of enrollment.

 Federal regulations require schools to confirm that a student receiving any CARES Act Emergency Relief Grant meets the following requirements, including but not limited to: